Benefits at a Glance

 - Earned at least 20 years of government service regardless of your age

-- Reached age 55 with at least 10 years of credited service.
-For those that meet this crieteira retirement is automatic.
+- Reached the mandatory retirement age of 55 with at least 10 years of credited service

 If you are a Senator, you may receive a retirement annuity from the government when you have:

-- Attained age 50, and has served six (6) years of credited service
+- Attained age 50, and served at least six (6) years of credited service as a Senator

-Members electing to participate shall contribute 11% of their annual compensation and will receive a prescribed percentage for the completion of a particular number of terms.
-For example, a member of the Judiciary may receive 30% of compensation for the completion of one term and as much as 90% for the completion of three terms.
+Members participating shall contribute a percentage (see chart below) of their annual compensation and will receive a prescribed percentage for the completion of a particular number of terms.
+For example, a member of the Judiciary may receive 30% of compensation for the completion of one term (6 years) and as much as 90% for the completion of three terms (18 years).
 For the purposes of calculating benefits, "compensation" shall represent the highest rate of compensation received by that Judiciary member during his tenure.